All the Right Moves (film): Reception

-The film was released to mixed reviews.
-It has a score of 63% on the review aggregator website Rotten Tomatoes based on 24 reviews.
+The film was released to favorable reviews.
+It has a score of 61% on the review aggregator website Rotten Tomatoes based on 24 reviews.
 The website's consensus reads, "All the Right Moves is an uncommonly grim coming-of-age drama that overcomes numerous clichés with its realistic approach to its characters and setting."
-On Metacritic, it has a score of 62 out of 100 based on seven reviews, indicating "generally favorable reviews".
+On Metacritic, it has a score of 62 out of 100 based on seven reviews, indicating "generally favorable" reviews.

-Jay Carr from The Boston Globe stated "Cruise is believable as an athlete," and Janet Maslin of The New York Times called it "a well-made but sugar-coated working-class fable about a football star."
+Janet Maslin of The New York Times called it "a well-made but sugar-coated working-class fable about a football star."

 Roger Ebert of the Chicago Sun-Times gave it 3 out of 4 and wrote: "Two people finally tell each other the truth.
 This is, of course, an astonishing breakthrough in movies about teenagers, and All the Right Moves deserves it."

 Locally, Ed Blank of the Pittsburgh Press saw it as flawed, but captured the look of Johnstown, and Marylynn Urucchio of the Pittsburgh Post-Gazette rated it as elementary but uplifting.

 Among the unfavorable reviews, TV Guide called the movie "cliché-riddled" and criticized director Michael Chapman for not taking any risks.
 Richard Corliss of Time called it a "naive little movie (that) hopes to prove itself the Flashdance of football."